Yao Zhang

 Profile Picture

-I am currently a postdoctoral researcher in the Department of Statistics at Stanford University, advised by Prof. Emmanuel Candès.
+Previously, I was a postdoctoral researcher in the Department of Statistics at Stanford University, advised by Prof. Emmanuel Candès.
 I received my Ph.D. in Mathematics at the University of Cambridge, supervised by Prof. Mihaela van der Schaar.
 I also collaborated with Prof. Qingyuan Zhao on several projects related to causal inference.
 Prior to my Ph.D., I worked with Dr. Alpha Lee on battery diagnosis and drug discovery.

 My research lies at the interface of statistics, machine learning, and their scientific applications.
 A central theme of my work is developing assumption-lean methods to analyze complex data and models used for prediction and causal inference.
 These methods are designed to achieve the practical statistical guarantees required in real-world applications: